Engin-Boot/capture-behavior-of-a-visit-counter-anudeepthika/needs-tech.md

 Scenario: Reconcile counts if the sensor is offline for a while

-  Given count can be updated in the server that runs the visit-counter
+  Given updating the count is possible in the server that runs the visit-counter When sensor is offline

   When the sensor is offline and there are new visitors